Merri/react-tabbordion/README.md

 Essentially Tabbordion handles the state, gives tools for complete CSS based styling, manages WAI ARIA and provides a great HTML/DOM structure to work with.
 Tabbordion is universal and therefore works both server side and client side!

+Keyboard usage works just like with radio buttons (or checkboxes when using `multiple` mode); the component avoids reinventing the wheel and takes advantage of native browser behavior where possible, which is why you can't see any code related to keyboard handling despite it being fully supported.

 You have complete control over the generated classNames, you can even disable generating them if you wish to.
 There is only one required style: